 BizRecycling Waste Reduction & Innovation Grants

-Ramsey/Washington Recycling & Energy (R&E) has allocated funding to support area businesses, non-profits, schools, and colleges to implement projects that prevent the creation of waste, also known as “waste or source reduction.”
-Source reduction means reducing waste at the source and is the most environmentally preferred strategy.
-It can take many different forms, including reusing or donating items, buying in bulk, reducing packaging, reuse, and remanufacturing.
+Ramsey/Washington Recycling & Energy (R&E) has allocated funding to support area businesses, non-profits, schools, and colleges to implement projects that prevent the creation of waste, also known as “waste reduction.”
+Waste reduction means eliminating the use of materials that end up being discarded.
+Waste reduction is the most environmentally preferred strategy.
+For businesses it can take many different forms, including reusing source materials, bulk purchasing, packaging changes, technology enhancements or production redesign.

 One-time grants of up to $50,000 will be awarded to eligible businesses for expenses related to project planning, equipment, supplies, and capital improvements that result in significant reduction of the amount of solid waste the business creates.
 Applicants must contribute a 10% cash match of the total project cost.